-Journey Out realizes that change is difficult and fraught with many dangers for those who are being sexually exploited.
-Journey Out provides a safe place to discuss all of the issues related to exiting a life of abuse, violence, and poverty.
+Journey Out recognizes that change is difficult and fraught with many dangers for those who are being sexually exploited.
+Each of our locations provide a safe place to discuss all of the issues related to exiting a life of abuse, violence, and poverty.
 We also discuss common challenges and ways to move forward from the experience and thrive.

 The Journey Out Drop-In Center Program offers assistance to individuals seeking a way out of sex trafficking and commercial sexual exploitation.
-We provide them with survivor-led support groups including: Getting Out of The Life, Healing Through Art, Ending The Game Intervention Program, and an Empowerment Group.
-We meet our clients “where they are,” utilizing the best practice theories and intervention modalities of harm-reduction, trauma-informed treatment and the stages of change.
+Clients participate in survivor-led support groups including: Getting Out of The Life, Healing Through Art, Ending The Game Intervention Program, and an Empowerment Group.
+At Journey Out, staff members meet clients “where they are,” utilizing best practice theories and intervention modalities of harm-reduction, trauma-informed treatment and the stages of change.

-Our clients need more than support groups to exit a lifestyle they have become trapped in…they need support services.
+Our clients need more than support groups to exit a life of slavery and exploitation; they need support services.
 In response to those needs, we offer case management and referrals, survivor mentorship – giving peer-to-peer support and counseling, individual therapy and crisis counseling, GED tutoring and preparation, HIV testing and education, medical and vocational referrals, and meeting basic needs by providing food, clothing, hygiene products and condoms.

 ADDITIONAL LOCATIONS: Journey Out has a South Los Angeles Satellite Office where we offer our diversion program three times a week.
-Additionally, Journey Out offers our diversion program at APAIT (a nonprofit organization located near Koreatown) for Asian speaking clients.
+Additionally, Journey Out offers our diversion program at APAIT (a nonprofit organization located near Koreatown) for clients who speak Korean, Mandarin, Thai, and Tagalog.
 APAIT offers professional translators that work collaboratively with our Survivor Group Facilitators to offer a culturally appropriate program.

-Journey Out works with youth in group homes and in community centers providing prevention curriculum programs; My Life My Choice and Word On The Street.
-These curriculums are designed to empower young women and educate girls on the tactics that pimps and traffickers use to recruit victims into the commercial sex industry.
+Journey Out works with youth in group homes and in community centers providing two forms of human trafficking prevention curricula: My Life My Choice and Word On The Street.
+These curricula are designed to empower young women and educate girls on the tactics that pimps and traffickers use to recruit victims into the commercial sex industry.

 The Ending The Game curriculum is a powerful and innovative new intervention designed to educate and empower child victims of sex trafficking.
 The curriculum provides guidance and first-hand knowledge of survivors to aid victims and guide them on their path to recovery and out of the hands of pimps and traffickers.

 Journey Out provides education to the public about issues of sex trafficking and commercial sexual exploitation, as well as specialized training for law enforcement and social service providers.
-We educate the general community through informational speeches at colleges, universities, high schools and for community groups throughout Los Angeles.
-Educating the public is an important aspect of prevention, especially for youth who have little to no knowledge about the tactics pimps and traffickers use to recruit victims into sex trafficking.
+We educate healthcare providers, legislators, businesses, religious institutions, transit and travel industry professionals, students, and the general community through workshops and forums around the country.
+Educating the public is an important aspect of prevention, intervention, and a holistic approach to address human trafficking at every level of recruitment, victimization, and recovery.